Take Control of Your Symptoms with Effective PTSD Treatment

 Individuals who suffer from PTSD typically exhibit symptoms that fall into one of four categories(2):

 Intrusion Symptoms - Individuals may experience intrusive thoughts, nightmares, or flashbacks that make them feel as if they are reliving the event.
 Intrusive symptoms are typically brought on by a trigger such as a news report, sound, or smell that reminds them of the incident.
 Avoidance - These symptoms may include avoiding thoughts, feelings, or people and places related to the traumatic event.
 Those suffering from PTSD may also make an effort to stay busy, both mentally and physically, in order to avoid talking or thinking about their trauma.
 Negative Alterations in Mood - This may include symptoms such as memory problems, distorted cognitions, or feelings of guilt.
 Patients may also lose interest in activities or relationships that were previously important to them.
 Arousal Symptoms - A patient may experience irritability, trouble sleeping, hyper-arousal, or an exaggerated startle response.
 Patients often describe arousal symptoms as feeling on edge or that they are always looking out for danger.

 Criteria for diagnosing PTSD is complex and an evaluation should only be conducted by a qualified professional, such as Dr. Surasky.
-If you or a loved one are consistently experiencing symptoms for more than a month following a traumatic event, you may benefit from speaking to a psychiatrist or psychologist.
 It is important to seek help if you believe you are suffering from the disorder as it can take a significant toll on your quality of life.